After a successful pilot season, Amtrak announced the return of the seasonal route, the Berkshire Flyer, this summer back in April.

 The Berkshire Flyer is made possible thanks to the Massachusetts Department of Transportation (MassDOT) and New York State Department of Transportation (NYSDOT).
-Rail service will depart NYC’s Penn Station as soon as July 8th to head towards Pittsfield, MA.
-Service will proceed throughout this year’s following summer weekends and is expected to return once again come 2023.
+Rail service will depart NYC’s Penn Station as soon as Friday, May 26th to head towards Pittsfield, MA.
+Service will proceed for all summer weekends through Columbus Day Weekend.

 The Berkshire Flyer will feature the same amenities as all other Amtrak trains.
 Highlights include:

 - Two personal items & two carry-on bags